ali-nazari/computer-workshop/README.md

  ## <a name='syllabus' />Syllabus
  1. An Introduction to Hardware
  2. An Introduction to Operating System, File System and Virtual Machine
- 3. An Introduction to Relational Databases
- 4. An Introduction to Linux
+ 3. An Introduction to Linux
- 5. An Introduction to Command Lines
+ 4. An Introduction to Command Lines
- 6. Neccessary Practices in Linux
+ 5. Neccessary Practices in Linux
       <br/><t/>I. Installation of Compiler, editors
       <br/><t/>II.
 Compiling through command lines
       <br/><t/>III.
 Piping
- 7. Installation of programs especially a game from its source.
+ 6. Installation of programs especially a game from its source.
- 8. Advanced Concepts in Linux
+ 7. Advanced Concepts in Linux
- 9. Basics of Network
+ 8. Basics of Network
- 10. Office
+ 9. Office
- 11. Web programming
+ 10. Web programming
- 12. Tex
+ 11. Tex

 ## <a name="Class-Time-and-Location"></a>Class Time and Location: